The brain develops faster through the first 1,000 days of life than at any other time. Here's what you need to know.

 How the brain develops in those early years lays the foundation for future learning, behavior, and relationships with other people.
 This is a big reason why it’s important for pregnant people to eat healthy foods, get plenty of rest, and try to mitigate stress — and then, once the child is born, for parents to provide a nurturing, secure environment and offer an age-appropriate, nutrient-rich diet.

 We’re all born with most of the brain cells we’ll ever have.
 And physically, a newborn’s brain looks fairly similar to an adult’s brain.
-“Most structures get bigger as the brain grows, but it’s not the case that one part of the brain is proportionately much smaller when we’re born,” says Elizabeth Norton, Ph.D., director of the Language, Education and Reading Neuroscience Lab at Northwestern University.
+“Most structures get bigger as the brain grows, but it’s not the case that one part of the brain is proportionately much smaller when we’re born,” says Elizabeth Norton, Ph.D., director of the Language, Education and Reading Neuroscience Lab at Northwestern University in Illinois.

 What drives brain development, then, are the millions of neural connections that are made between brain cells and brain regions as babies grow into little kids and eventually into big kids.
 These connections, which start simple and get increasingly complex, dictate the skills and abilities we acquire at various stages of life, as do a wide range of biological processes that help build brain circuitry.

-Obviously, a parent can’t see what’s happening inside their child’s brain to know whether or not it’s developing properly.
+Obviously, a parent can’t see what’s happening inside their child’s brain to know whether or not it’s developing typically.
 Instead, their best bet for benchmarking is to look for developmental milestones, such as when their baby learns to smile or when their toddler starts speaking in sentences.
 Milestones such as these are essentially manifestations of new connections being made within the developing brain.

 Parents should also keep in mind that the age at which kids meet specific milestones can vary from child to child.
 They can even vary among two kids with the same genes, or two kids with different genes but living in the same environment.
 “If the kid down the block shows a milestone and yours doesn’t, that doesn’t mean you’re necessarily doing anything wrong or that your child’s brain isn’t developing as well as that child’s,” Norton says.